 Plastic pollution has become one of the greatest environmental challenges of our time.
 Worldwide, on average eight billion kilos of plastics end up in our oceans every year – that makes for 23.000 kilos every single minute!
 Those plastics – ranging from large to microscopically small – cause devastating effects on the environment and animals.
 We don’t know yet how it affects us, humans.

-Through the organization of a variety of sailing expeditions – and other projects, such as lectures and documentaries – BTOWU shows individuals the beauty of the waters of this planet while conducting research, creating awareness, educating and activating people, organizations, and governments to make much-needed changes.
+Through the organization of a variety of sailing expeditions – and other projects, such as lectures and documentaries – TOM shows individuals the beauty of the waters of this planet while conducting research, creating awareness, educating and activating people, organizations, and governments to make much-needed changes.

-Follow BTOWU at www.bytheoceanweunite.org
+Follow TOM at www.theoceanmovement.org